JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 This allows the fetching to happen concurrently.

-After the fetches have been kicked off, `stringSliceFromChannel` will block until the results are in or the timeout occurs.
+After the fetches have been kicked off, `stringSliceFromChannel` will block until either the results are in or the timeout occurs.

 ```go
 results := stringSliceFromChannel(len(urls), channel)